Yorkshireman/rps-challenge/README.md

 This was a 'weekend challenge' I completed while at Makers Academy.
 The spec I was given is shown below.
-I built it using RSpec and Sinatra.
+I built it using RSpec and Sinatra and deployed it to Heroku.
 Extending the game with the Lizard & Spock variation was fun!

 As you can see, I was provided with User Stories and I built it up from there, initially sketching out the nouns and verbs from the User Stories and using those to guide my class names, class responsibilities and method names.